chjj/tiny/README.md

 The benefits you receive from using node-tiny depend on the kind of data you're working with.
-With the blog example mentioned above, if you consider that the metadata for a blog post may be as little as 200 bytes, a __half-million__ articles would use less than 100mb of memory, and I don't know of any blog that actually has that many posts.
-You can configure the limit at which properties are no longer cached by calling `Tiny.limit`, which accepts a number of bytes. e.g. `Tiny.limit(1024);`
+With the blog example mentioned above, if you consider that the metadata for a blog post may be as little as 200 bytes, a __half-million__ articles would use less than 100mb of memory.

 ## Example Querying